ianni67/DeepAudioClassification/README.md

 Moreover, the vertical size of the slices is now 1024 instead of 128, so the slices are rectangular instead of square.

-This code is _heavily experimental_ and might not work from time to time.
+This code is a _heavily experimental_ work in progress and might not work from time to time.

 Required install: